thefawsec/thefawsec.github.io/_posts/CTF-Walkthroughs/Tryhackme-Rooms/2021-04-11-THM-Internal.md

 Okay, we are in!

 # Post exploitation
 We can see a user `aubreanna` in the home directory.
-Doing a little enumeration on the box will reveal that there is a jenkins server running locally:
+Doing a little enumeration on the box revealed that there is a jenkins server running locally:
 ```bash
 netstat -anotp
 ```

 ![](/assets/img/posts/thm-internal/Screenshot_20210409_211849.png)

-You can see that port **8080** is open and listening.
-Now if you list the processes, you will see a java program running (which is jenkins):
+We can see that port **8080** is open and listening.
+Now if we list the processes, we will see a java program running (which is jenkins):
 ```bash
 ps aux
 ```